Bridgy Fed

 Client

-class DatastoreClient(*args, **kwargs)[source]
+class DatastoreClient(remote=True, *args, **kwargs)[source]

 Bases: Client